ayust/alpha-guide/content/upgrading-ships/amarr/index.md

 Boasting no fewer than eight hardpoints for energy weapons, and with potent bonuses to their range and accuracy, it will quickly destroy any enemies that come near it.
+However, it is very slow compared to frigates, and its size makes it much easier to hit.
-However, it is very slow, and relatively poorly defended, as well as having very little utility outside of its lasers' damage output.
+Additionally, it has very little utility outside of its lasers' damage output.

 [Here is a recommended fit for the Coercer.](/upgrading-ships/amarr/coercer/)